MeWs-byte/VisitorEnumerator/README.md

 # VisitorEnumerator
-A simple web page that enumerated the visitos of the website with javascript
+A simple web page that enumerated the visitors of the website with javascript